 never have realised their dream.
 Surprisingly, James has openly admitted

-from when he sings Nicky's and Richey's words," which even he is
+from when he sings Nicks and Richeys words, which

 and recorded his own debut album, I Killed The Zeitgeist, and both his

-each record is completely unique and different to the other - with James
+each record is completely unique and different to the other with

-taking the path of sweeping melodic rock, and Nicky opting instead,
+James taking the path of sweeping melodic rock (influenced by lots of

-to pursue lo-fi indie punk - which resulted in a mutual respect from
+pursue lo-fi indie punk resulting in a mutual respect from the

-the two friends for each other's personal creativity.
-Of Nicky's songs,
+two friends for each others personal creativity.
+Of Nickys

-James "loves Goodbye Suicide and would've loved to have covered
+songs, James loves Goodbye Suicide and would've loved to have

-it, or recorded it as a Manics song!"
+covered it, or recorded it as a Manics song!

 Looking at himself in 2006, James feels that he's